 Yes we did live there a life time ago!
 But even back then I would never recommend biking.
 WAY too much traffic, the roads are really crazy and are not set up for biking.
 I would definitely say no to that.
 But, there are some nice spots.
 My tips:

 • Personally I prefer the french side (Saint Martin) over the dutch side (Sint Maarten) just because the dutch side is more defined by the cruise ships.
 It is more about t-shirt shops and tourist stops while the french side feels more.... well, French!
 It's more about food, beautiful boats in the harbor, and being chic.
 If you are just going to opt for walking around town and lunch then I’d say Marigot over Philipsburg.
 Also, there is a lovely open-air market along the wharves of the Boulevard de France on Wednesdays and Saturday mornings.
 Full of fruit, spices, and fresh fish it's a must stop if you are cooking for yourself or just because it is so pretty.

 • Baie Longue which was always totally empty and had the most heavenly water.
 LONG for nice walks.
 There was only one hotel on it back then called La Samanna (named after the owners 3 daughters Samantha, Anouk and Nathalie) and the rest was pure heaven.
 I remember floating one day and not being able to discern the sky from the sea.

 • Baie Aux Prunes was also really nice but smaller than Baie Longue so now might feel more crowded.
-It used to have maybe 10 people at most on it.
-The brush is a bit closer so it was one of the few that had some pick pocketers lurking so be a bit wary.
+It used to have maybe 10 people on it at most.
+The brush is a bit close so it was one of the few beaches that had pick pocketers lurking so be a bit wary.

 • Just one more thing, not to bring it down too much.
 The island is known as the "friendly island".
 It is true, but it does have its fair share of crime as do all the islands.
 Nothing more than common-sense deserves but leave your fancy jewels at home.